-- All hearings for released defendants will not be continued and instead will go forward remotely on the date and time they are scheduled in courtroom 117 and courtroom 118.
+- All hearings for released defendants will go forward remotely or in person (depending on the notice provided) on the date and time they are scheduled in courtroom 117 and courtroom 118.
 This includes, but is not limited to, status hearings, arraignments, DSA review and sentencing dates, and show cause hearings. - Appearing for Hearings: DV Division criminal courtrooms will continue to operate remotely, partially remotely, or in-person.
 Remote hearings will be conducted by telephone or videoconference with defendants appearing from the D.C.
 Jail or the community.
-All courtrooms have been configured to accommodate both in-person and remote participation, consistent with the health and safety of defendants, witnesses, victims, counsel, court personnel, jurors and other members of the public.
+When practicable,